MinhChauNGUYEN/ICPhS-2019/README.md

 The following is a short explanation of all available materials here.

 ## Folder "ExpToneSystem_MinimalSets"
-This folder provides data (sound) and result (figures) of [my Master study](https://dumas.ccsd.cnrs.fr/dumas-01405496/) on the tone system of Muong (Kim Thượng dialect) in 2016.
+This folder provides data (sound) and result (figures) of my [master study](https://dumas.ccsd.cnrs.fr/dumas-01405496/) on the tone system of Muong (Kim Thượng dialect) in 2016.
 In detail, it contains:
 1. [Audio files](ExpToneSystem_MinimalSets/Audio) recording 2 minimal sets from speakers M1 (two times), M5, M6, and F1.
 2. [Figures](ExpToneSystem_MinimalSets/Figure) demonstrate the tone system in term of fundamental frequency (f0) and open quotient (Oq) for data of speakers: M1 (second time), M5, and M6.
+The code for sorting and plotting output matrix values to produce these figures were offered in [Nguyen2016](https://dumas.ccsd.cnrs.fr/dumas-01405496/).
 3. [Metadata](ExpToneSystem_MinimalSets/KTM_METADATA.xlsx) of all available recordings so far (from 2015 to 2018).

 **(Work in progress)** The recent obtained data (from fieldwork 2018) is in the process of analysis and will be updated at ICPhS 2019 (August 2019).
 The phonetic experiment was extented not only in size of corpus with 8 minimal sets, but also in number of speakers with 10 males and 10 females.